tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 makes them a bit more tangible and less foreign.
 We started noticing some issues with the datasets and composed an [audit](http://www.appgen.me/audit) of data portal quality.
+And I started to get a feel for the variety of data in the portal.

 ## Dataset dataset
-All of the data portals that I've seen display datasets as if they were ordinary web pages.
-I thought we could do better.
+To me, "data" means "data table", anything can be turned into data, and data can be turned into anything.
+Our statistical methods know how to interpret data, so we convert complicated concepts into data because that's what our statistical methods use, then we convert the results into things like graphs so we can understand them.

 In building AppGen, I wound up downloading all of the datasets on the New York data portal.
 I generalized it to run on any Socrata Open Data Portal, then I downloaded all of the metadata about all of the datasets on 60 Socrata portals.

-Over the past couple months, I've been looking at data from Socrata data portals to study how open data is published and consumed.
-I've been wondering what is in the portals, what people like, ...

-And a week ago, I visited Socrata and talked about some of my findings.
+Data portals tend to display datasets as if they were ordinary web pages.
+I started treating datasets as data points and doing analysis across datasets.
+(There are a bunch of puns here that use the word "meta" in multiple ways.)
+I think this is the main novelty of all my open data studies; I've just been quantifying things that people didn't think to quantify.

 What I do